RetroDECK/ES-DE/FAQ-ANDROID.md

 ## Can I set ES-DE as my home app/launcher?

-Yes, as of version 3.0.3 there is experimental support for setting ES-DE as the home app.
-Read the _Running ES-DE as the Android home app_ section of the [Android documentation](ANDROID.md#running-es-de-as-the-android-home-app) for more information about this functionality.
-There are currently some minor glitches like sometimes needing to start ES-DE twice after switching between regular mode and home app mode, but apart from that it should hopefully work fine.
+Yes, read the _Running ES-DE as the Android home app_ section of the [Android documentation](ANDROID.md#running-es-de-as-the-android-home-app) for more information about this functionality.

 ## Can I launch Android apps and games from inside ES-DE?